mitsuba-renderer/drjit/docs/types.rst

   complex values in an array of shape shape ``(2, N)``.
 Program execution along the dynamic dimension runs in parallel, which is important for efficiency.

-  Dr.Jit uses an approach denoted as *tracing* to execute programs involving these vectorized types.
-Every operation conceptually appends instructions to a progressively growing computational *kernel*.
+  Only these vectorized types employ *tracing*, and operations involving them conceptually appends instructions to a progressively growing computational kernel.
 Variable evaluation eventually compiles and executes this kernel on a target device.

   The LLVM backend uses the `LLVM Compiler Infrastructure
   <https://llvm.org>`__ to compile kernels targeting the CPU.
 It vectorizes